Awesome 3 days in Budapest itinerary – Culture & relaxation

 Walk to Fisherman’s Bastion.

-Use the panoramic views to get some of the best shots of your Budapest visit.
+• Use the panoramic views to get some of the best shots of your Budapest visit.

 Buda Castle

-Fisherman’s Bastion & Matthias Church
+Fisherman’s Bastion

-The Bastion looks exactly like a Disney Castle with all the cute towers and ornaments.
+The Bastion looks exactly like a Disney Castle, with all the cute towers and ornaments.

-The Hungarian Parliament is very photogenic from this side of the river.
+• The Hungarian Parliament is very photogenic from this side of the river

-On the square between Fisherman’s Bastion and Matthias Church, you see a statue of the first king of Hungary, King Stephen, who is mounted on a horse.
+• On the square between Fisherman’s Bastion and Matthias Church, you see a statue of the first king of Hungary, King Stephen, who rides a horse

 Fisherman's bastion